gangz/Tetris/IoP_Tetris.md

 24. The next step is to produce a new shape if the active shape hit the wall in move_down.
 Firstly, we can join two shape.

 25. Integrate the join shape function to game.

+26. Now if the block exceed the ceilling, the game will over.
+   In the step, we already draw a game over gui, without UT> But I encounter a bit difficult to real terminate the game (without UT, it is OK.
+But with UT, what's the responbilities?).

+26. It is time to elimiate a whole row.
+(TBC)